 Anyone with a Lincolnville Community Library card may request up to six items (call or email if you need one!).
 To see the entire library collection, click on the catalog link below.
 To order, email email@example.com or call 706-3896.
 Pickup is by appointment.
 Books may be returned in the drop box on the library porch.

 Lincolnville Community Library Catalog

 The Lincolnville Community Library has a growing collection of fiction and nonfiction titles for adults and children.
 It includes everything from best-selling novels to memoirs, cookbooks, and a special section on local history.
 The library also has a particularly strong selection of books related to self-sufficiency and the traditional arts.
 And it has a collection of DVDs, audio books, and music CDs.
 View the Library Catalog

-Card-holding patrons may download e-books and audio books from the Maine InfoNet Download Library, which offers a growing collection of fiction and nonfiction titles.
+Card-holding patrons may download e-books and audio books from the Maine InfoNet Download Library, which offers a rich selection of fiction and nonfiction titles.
 Books may usually be borrowed for three weeks, just as in a traditional library.
-To log in, enter the barcode on the back of your library card (see the librarian if you still need a barcode).
+To log in, enter the barcode on the back of your Lincolnville Community Library card.
 Log into the Download Library

 Thousands of magazines, newspapers, reference books and other resources such as ancestrylibrary.com are available at the library free of charge through the online collections of the Digital Maine Library.
 To log in from home, enter the barcode on the back of your Lincolnville Community Library card.
 Digital Maine Library.